You are currently browsing the tag archive for the ‘California’ tag.

 When you loosen the laws around statutory rape and prostitution – more of those things happen.
 But apparently it is “okay” if you are fighting or LGBTQ+ equality.

 Of course, it is utter bullshit, as most legislation/rhetoric that emanates from the post-modern queer left.
-This excerpt from an essay by Predators’s Paradise.
+This excerpt from an essay by titled a Predators’s Paradise.

 Many of us would reasonably oppose the prosecution of, say, an 18-year-old high school senior arrested for a consensual sexual encounter with his 16-year-old boyfriend or girlfriend.
 But in California, that scenario doesn’t describe a felony, and does not require anyone to register as a sex offender.
 Wiener’s bill deals with older offenders who have sexual relations with 14- or 15-year-old kids.
 I asked him why those young teens shouldn’t deserve the protection of the law.
 “Then why aren’t you asking this of any other legislator?” he replied.
 “I mean, honestly, what you’re doing is you’re saying to the gay people who are just asking to be treated equally: Why don’t you change everything for everyone?
 And no one’s asking that of any straight legislator.”